Cupra Tavascan flagship electric SUV to launch in 2024

 Cupra Tavascan design

 The Cupra Tavascan will be built on Volkswagen Group’s MEB electric-vehicle platform, which underpins everything from the Audi Q4 e-tron SUV to the Volkswagen ID.
 Buzz minibus and van.
-A modified version of the same platform will also forms the basis of the just-launched Skoda Enyaq iV.
+A modified version of the same platform will also forms the basis of Cupra's entry-level EV that's arriving in 2025.

 Despite the Tavascan's performance intentions, Cupra said the SUV would offer “comfort for all occupants".
 The concept car’s interior combined structural carbon and "dynamic approaches to technology" to provide a balance between performance and practicality.